Lisa Ringwood (1968- )

 Bio

 “When I work with clay I am reminded of the rich history and tradition that has gone before me.
 I delight in taking this history, bringing it into the present and combining it with the serene and whimsical moments that I observe on my daily excursions into nature.
-Nature inspires me I am enthralled by the beauty around me, whether it’s walking in the mountains, or on a board in the ocean.
+Nature inspires me I am enthralled by the beauty around me, whether it’s walking in the mountains, or on a surfboard in the ocean.
 My work represents my intimate engagement with this world.
+I build my pieces by hand, coiling and pinching the clay as well as using slab moulds for the plates and platters.
+Hand building, I think adds charm to the work and gives each piece its own unique character.
+I love bold and unexpected colour combinations which bring vitality to a vessel…” - Lisa Ringwood

 Captivated by clay since her first pottery lesson at age 7, Ringwood studied Ceramics, History of Art and Archaeology at Durban Technikon and the University of Cape Town.
 Her work is in private collections in South Africa and around the world.
 Ringwood now works from her studio in Kommetjie, South Africa.